 Set room rates higher than the local competition and offer more extras in the basic package.

 - Discount pricing

-Used in slow seasons to boost occupancy by dropping base rates.
-Revenue can be made up through other services in the hotel.
+Most beneficial during slow seasons to boost occupancy by dropping base rates, where revenue can also be made up through other services in the hotel.

 - Price per segment

-Offering the same product at different prices to different types of customers.
-E.g ‘family rate’
+Offering the same product at different prices to different market segments, such as a ‘family rate’

 - Length of stay